SACOG/GIS-tools/OSM/OSM-quick-guide.md

 Below is the basic OGR2OGR structure that you enter into a command line.
 There are many options to include, and the complete documentation is in the [OGR2OGR documentation](https://gdal.org/programs/ogr2ogr.html#ogr2ogr)
 `ogr2ogr destination_file_path origin_file_path`

-### OSM > ESRI Geodatabase
+### OSM > ESRI Geodatabase and GPKG Geodatabase

 Going directly from OSM to an ESRI File Geodatabase (.GDB) is not easy.
 You either need to get a Data Interoperability license, or you need to get an old (from 2012) SDK.
 If possible, avoid doing this.

-As an alternative to using ESRI's proprietary GDB format, you can instead use GPKG.
-GPKGs work in ArcGIS Pro pretty much like GDBs do, and can be easily created in OGR2OGR using the following command:
+As an alternative to using ESRI's proprietary GDB format, you can instead use a [geopackage, or GPKG](https://www.geopackage.org/), database.
+GPKGs work in ArcGIS Pro like GDBs do, and can be easily created in OGR2OGR using the following command:
 `ogr2ogr -f "GPKG" destination_gpkg_path source_osm_path`

-#### GPKG Back to OSM

-This is still being worked out and [may not be possible](https://wiki.openstreetmap.org/wiki/Converting_map_data_between_formats)

 ### OSM > shapefile